Genivia/ugrep/README.md

 Development roadmap
 -------------------

-- my highest priority is testing and quality assurance to continue to make sure ugrep has no bugs and is reliable
+- my highest priority is quality assurance to continue to make sure ugrep has no bugs and is reliable
 - make ugrep even faster and report on progress, see [my latest article](https://www.genivia.com/ugrep.html) and planned enhancements [#288](https://github.com/Genivia/ugrep/issues/288)
 - listen to users to continue to add new and updated features
 - improve the interactive TUI with a split screen